robert/robert.github.com/_posts/2018-11-07-https-something-something.md

 ---
 In cryptogaphy, trust is mathematically provable.
 Everything else is just faith.

-When you begin reading any introductory explanation of HTTPS, you are quickly whisked away to an alien planet inhabited by a savage society.
+When you begin reading [any introductory explanation of HTTPS](/2014/03/27/how-does-https-actually-work/), you are quickly whisked away to an alien planet inhabited by a savage society.
 On this world the entire population knows at least the basics of offensive computer networking, and coffee shop wi-fi connections are overflowing with attackers trying to steal each others' Facebook passwords.
+Desperately holding these attackers at bay are nothing more than the raw power of HTTPS and a handful of Root Certificate Authorities run by incorruptible treefolk who live in the mountains.

 <img src="/images/https-intro.png" />

-Desperately holding these attackers at bay are nothing more than the raw power of HTTPS and a handful of incorruptible treefolk who live in the mountains and run the Root Certificate Authorities that ground HTTPS.
-The world of the HTTPS introduction has a few redeeming features - not even the most dastardly of its hackers would ever think of stealing a private key - but it's mostly a land of unrelenting scum and villainy.

 The world of the HTTPS introduction makes no claims to reality.
 It exists only to highlight how incredible it is that an attacker can capture every single packet of HTTPS data that your browser exchanges with Facebook, and yet still have no idea what your password is.
 It shows just how powerful a system can be when you combine computers with incorruptible treefolk who live in the mountains, and how even just a tiny bit of total, no-questions-asked faith in a central authority can go a long way.